TForce Freight Claims

 (Dont Panic)

-Thoroughly inspect the integrity of the external packaging
+• Thoroughly inspect the integrity of the external packaging

-If external packaging, shrink wrap etc. is not intact, record any damages on the Bill of Lading (BOL) or Proof of Delivery Receipt (POD).
+• If external packaging, shrink wrap etc. is not intact, record any damages on the Bill of Lading (BOL) or Proof of Delivery Receipt (POD).

-Take photographs of any external packaging damage and product damage.
+• Take photographs of any external packaging damage and product damage.

-Contact TForce Freight immediately to report damages (not your third-party logistics service provider).
+• Contact TForce Freight immediately to report damages (not your third-party logistics service provider).

-Don’t throw anything away.
+• Don’t throw anything away.
 If TForce Freight inspects the product, they will use this to determine if the damage to the product is consistent with damage to containers.

 How to Get TForce Freight Shortage Traced

-Ensure you make a note of a shortage on both copies of the TForce Delivery receipt.
+Ensure you note a shortage on both copies of the TForce Delivery receipt.
 Your note on the Tforce delivery receipt will act as a written alarm for Tforce service center personnel to locate your missing freight.
 It would be best to have your Tforce shipment shortage traced and contact the person in charge of Over, Short & Damage (OS&D) at your local TForce Freight service center.
 Before you make contact, however, be sure to have the following information available:

 1. Freight bill number